tstojecki/elastic-identity/README.md

   - Align version with Elasticsearch.

   - Breaking changes:
-	 - Bracking change in renaming namespace from Bmbsqd.ElasticIdentity to ElasticIdentity
+	 - Renamed namespace from Bmbsqd.ElasticIdentity to ElasticIdentity, renamed assemblies and project names
      - The JSON document representing the user no longer contains the 'id' field in favor of the document's meta value '_id'.
 The ElasticUser.Id property is still present on the class and will contain the '_id' value.
 This same principle is used for ElasticUser.Version (via _version).
 	 - Breaking change in constructor; no more type parameter.
 Rely on the class type instead.